LGBTQ Rights History & the Origins of Gay Pride

 Main Takeaways

-- See how LBGT rights in the US have shaped lives.
+• See how LGBT rights in the US have shaped lives.

 Queer folks have always been here, though being openly gay wasn’t as easy in the past in most societies and timelines.
 History shows that numerous queer folks have shaped our past, with many influential gay historical figures shaping politics, the arts, and sciences.
 Despite facing systemic persecution, gay historical figures like playwright Oscar Wilde, artist Leonardo da Vinci, and computer pioneer Alan Turing contributed to shaping our world in important and undeniably essential ways.